contentful/contentful-import/README.md

   --version                  Show version number                       [boolean]

   --space-id                 ID of the destination space     [string] [required]

+  --environment-id           ID the environment in the destination space [default: 'master']

   --management-token         Contentful management API token for the destination
                              space                           [string] [required]